mgajda/less-arbitrary/final.md

 to unify those that have more than 60% identical labels.

-For transparency, candidates found are logged for the user, and user can also indicate them explicitly instead of relying on automation.
+For transparency, candidates found are logged for the user, and the user can also indicate them explicitly instead of relying on automation.

-We found that this greatly decreases complexity of the types, and makes output less redundant.
+We found that this greatly decreases the complexity of types, and makes output less redundant.

 # Future work